 Consistent with our sourcing policies, we will not knowingly sell products that contain Australian merino wool until the practices of mulesing and live exporting end.

 L Brands prohibits its suppliers from using conflict minerals which may directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo and adjoining countries.
-View L Brands' 2015 and 2014 Form SD and Conflict Minerals Reports as required by the Dodd-Frank Conflict Minerals Provisions.
+View L Brands' 2017 Form SD and Conflict Minerals Report as required by the Dodd-Frank Conflict Minerals Provisions.

 L Brands does not sell products that contain down fill.

-Victoria’s Secret and La Senza do not knowingly sell real exotic animal skins, including but not limited to: snake, alligator, crocodile, lizard, ostrich, fish, kangaroo and marine mammals.
+Victoria’s Secret does not knowingly sell real exotic animal skins, including but not limited to: snake, alligator, crocodile, lizard, ostrich, fish, kangaroo and marine mammals.

 Formaldehyde is found naturally in the environment and is widely used in many consumer products.
 You could expect to find it in dollar bills, medicines, wood furniture, baby wipes – even fresh fruits and vegetables.